Receive your Medical Document within minutes.

 Use our mobile app or website to prepare your application.
-After a quick video call with our Nurse Practitioners, you'll get your results instantly.
+After a quick video call with our nurse practitioner, you'll get your results instantly.

 We take our patients’ confidentiality seriously and take extra measures to ensure your privacy.

-We are available 7 days a week; morning, afternoon & evening for your convenience.
+We are available 7 days a week; morning, afternoon, and evening for your convenience.